mobify/developer-values/README.md

 * 💪 Use [strong passwords](https://xkcd.com/936/).
 * 🔑 Use a [password manager](https://www.lastpass.com/).
-* ✏️ If you think your password may be compromised, change it.
 * 📱 Use [two factor authentication](https://support.google.com/accounts/answer/1066447?hl=en).
 * 🔻 Apply the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 * 🤐 [Never commit secrets, keys or passwords](https://mobify.atlassian.net/wiki/display/SYS/Best+Practices+For+Keeping+Secrets+in+Applications).